Types of Partners in a Business Partnership

 A partnership is a unique type of business.
 It's composed of at least two owners, but it could have many owners (thousands, even).
 These owners share in the benefits and drawbacks of the business partnership, according to the terms of a partnership agreement that they sign when they join the partnership.

-To form a partnership all that's required is (1) to register the partnership in the state where it is going to do business, and (2) to create the partnership agreement defining what each partner is responsible for, the different types of partners, how the partners will be paid, and how to handle changes in the partnership.
+To form a partnership all that's required is (1) to register the partnership in the state where it is going to do business, and (2) to create a partnership agreement defining what each partner is responsible for, the different types of partners, how partner ownership works, and how to handle changes in the partnership.

 A general partner in a partnership takes part in the daily operations of the partnership and is personally responsible for the liabilities of the partnership.

-Both limited partners and general partners receive a share in profits and losses of the partnership (this is called their distributive share), based on their percentage share of ownership of the partnership, as defined in the partnership agreement.
+Both limited partners and general partners receive a share in profits and losses of the partnership (this is called their partnership interest), based on their percentage share of ownership of the partnership, as defined in the partnership agreement.

 The partnership itself isn't taxed on its income.
 An information return is filed for the overall business using a partnership tax return (IRS Form 1065).
 The partners receive a Schedule K-1 showing their share of the income or loss of the partnership, depending on the partnership agreement.
 The Schedule K-1 information is added to each partner's 1040/1040-SR and any profits or losses are added to the person's other income to calculate their total taxable income.

 Limited Partners and Partnership Losses